JinTao0813/mindhive-rag-assessment/README.md

 - File paths must be absolute and environment-aware
 - ML model memory footprint matters for tier selection
 - Health check timeouts are critical for long-loading services
+- Google Cloud Run provides better support for ML-heavy applications than some PaaS providers

 ---